• Features

 Classes and courses have physical or virtual appointments, so the purpose of any reminder here is to reduce no-shows and help customers plan their day around your offering.

-Just a quick reminder that your [course/class] takes place on [date, time].
+Just a quick reminder that your [spin class] takes place on [Tuesday, 19:00].

-You can manage your booking anytime at [your account link] and email us at [email] if you have any questions.
+You can manage your booking anytime at [your profile] and email us at [[email protected]] if you have any questions.

 Otherwise, we look forward to seeing you there!